 Divorce Without Mutual Consent (Under Section 13 of the Hindu Marriage Act) :-

 In those cases, where either of spouses do not agree to the divorce, there are certain grounds based on which a divorce petition can be made like Cruelty (both mental and physical), adultery, Desertion, Conversion to any other religion, mental Disorder which hinders the ability of the spouse to perform marital obligations, Communicable Disease like HIV/AIDS, syphilis, etc., Renunciation of the World and lastly in case of Presumption of Death for a period of 7 years.

 However, the grounds specified above are not applicable to all religions.

-How WE Can Help You ?
+How We Can Help You ?

 It is not at all easy to take decision when a relationship breaks down.
 Our family lawyers assist clients to manage family disputes and offer ways to avoid conflicts .
-Our Best Divorce lawyers in chandigarh provide customized legal solutions to assist clients to resolve family law issues .
+Our Best Divorce lawyers in Chandigarh High Court provide customized legal solutions to assist clients to resolve family law issues .
 By the very nature of disputes, it might be seen that it cannot take at all times Litigation approach and it is most essential that the disputes are settled through mediation .

 Our Best Divorce Lawyers in Chandigarh assist clients on the following matters :

 • Maintenance & Alimony under section 125 of CRPC .